hawkerboy7/de-logger/README.md

 # de-logger
-Allows you to log events in your project during development and during production in the console and/or in a file.
+Allows you to log events in your project in the console with different colours and alignment.

 ## Getting Started